melissamonroe/web-design-challenge/README.md

 ![images/landingResize.png](images/landingResize.png)

-4. Push the above changes to GitHub or GitLab.

-5. Deploy to GitHub Pages.

 ## Latitude - Latitude Analysis Dashboard with Attitude

 For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](resources/cities.csv).